helix-editor/helix/book/src/editor.md

 ### `[editor.file-picker]` Section

 Set options for file picker and global search.
-Ignoring a file means it is not visible in the Helix file picker and global search.
+Ignoring a file means it is not visible in the Silicon file picker and global search.

 All git related options are only enabled in a git repository.